 The permit to drive in the Cooloola Recreation Area can be bought for one day ($12.95 online or $19.50), one week ($32.80) or one month ($82.80 when combined with the Fraser Island permit).

 2. Fraser Island camping permit

-First, you will need to identify which camping you wish to stay at and for how long.
+First, you will need to identify in which camping you wish to stay and for how long.
 Hence, you may want to think about your Fraser Island itinerary before booking your campground.
-But you will need to book early if you are travelling at the peak season during the school holidays.
+But you will need to book early if you are travelling during the peak season during the school holidays.

 This map will help if you plan to camp on the eastern beach, and this one will help for other areas.
 There’s also one private campground on the east coast.
 It’s always a good idea to check the latest conditions report before making a booking.
 If you have kids, it is recommended to choose fenced camping to be protected from the dingos (Central Station, Dundubara, Waddy Point top, Lake Boomanjin), or the private campsite with all the facilities.
 There is no fence when camping on the beach.